Memorial Mall

-Memorial Mall was an shopping mall located in Sheboygan, Wisconsin, since redeveloped and anchored by a new Meijer hypermarket.
+Memorial Mall was a shopping mall located in Sheboygan, Wisconsin, since redeveloped and anchored by a new Meijer hypermarket.
 Opened in 1969, it currently features Kohl's and four other smaller stores in the former south mall wing, with three additional stores within the Meijer space.

 History

 Early history

 Originally a development of Melvin Simon & Associates (now Simon Property Group), the groundwork for Sheboygan County's first and only enclosed mall was laid in August 1968 with the construction of its first store, large 160,000 sqft, two-story J.C.
 Penney with an auto center as an out-parcel; when J.C.
 Penney ceased operation auto centers, Firestone assumed operation of the facility.
 Goodyear Auto Center has also been part of the mall since opening, though it moved to the west end of the building in the mid-2000s.
 Other anchors included a G. C. Murphy variety store, and a Red Owl Supermarket.

 Both Sears and J.C.
 Penney moved from their existing stores downtown, though H.C.
 Prange, the locally-based department store, declined to leave its downtown location, or even build a branch store at Memorial Mall.
 Prange's later became part of other chains, ultimately the Boston Store, but remained at the same location until it closed in January 2014.

 Although Memorial Mall would hold its official grand opening in April 1970 with over 35 shops, eateries and services, the third and final anchor abutting the north end, an 80,000 sqft Sears with attached Auto Center would not open until November 1970, completing the 350,000 sqft complex.
 Until the opening of Fond Du Lac's Forest Mall in 1973, it was the largest enclosed shopping center in east-central Wisconsin.
 After Murphy's closed, Kohl's purchased the space in 1983 and renovated the building in the mid-2000s to meet the company's current store concepts.

 Although the mall maintained its official address on Kohler Memorial Drive (WI 23), by the end of the 70's it had lost direct access to that road when it was converted to a freeway in order to interchange with Interstate 43 to the west.
 This would influence the mall's decline later, as the convenient access from the busy Kohler Memorial Drive was removed, forcing traffic onto surrounding surface roads.
 This included Taylor Drive, which upon its 1985 extension south, along with the relocation of WI 28 from Indiana Avenue (which being next to the Sheboygan River, had little development opportunity around wetlands) to Washington Avenue (with plenty of vacant land), became the new major retail corridor in the city and allowed retail competition to the south where previously only marshland, forest and farm fields had existed.